njuxka2333/njuxka2333/README.md

 # I AM Fuxian (Morgan) Zhao 👋

-🏫 B.Sc. in Biology from Nanjing University
-📚 M.Sc. in Data-Driven Modeling at HKUST
+🏫 B.Sc. in Biology from Nanjing University and M.Sc. in Data-Driven Modeling at HKUST

 🔬 Research experience in DanQ for plant genomes

 🧬 Genome-wide Z-RNA prediction using deep learning

 🎓 Participant in Imperial College London Data Science Summer School